SAE-A takes corporate social responsibility seriously and has established a range of outreach programs in all the regions it works.

 Any resources, materials or products contain conflict minerals

-Some overseas subsidiaries replace the existing soft method which fully operates electric power with the inverter method that controls the revolving velocity, thus maximizing energy efficiency while minimizing electric consumption.
+Some overseas subsidiaries installed an inverter that controls the revolving velocity, thus maximizing energy efficiency while minimizing electric consumption.

-Overseas subsidiaries install LED lights which consume less electricity when new factories are built, and continuously replace existing regular lights with LED lights.
-Some subsidiaries replace existing mercury lights with five wavelength electric bulbs which are highly energy-efficient, and reduce electric consumption from 300W to 85W.
+Overseas subsidiaries installed LED lights consuming less electricity.
+In some regions, subsidiaries replaced existing mercury lights with five wavelength electric bulbs which are highly energy-efficient, and reduce electric consumption from 300W to 85W.

-To minimize energy consumption, some overseas subsidiaries utilize waste heat recovery system that recycles disused heat from the dyeing process.
-By supplying hot water using the waste heat, SAE-A’s Indonesian branch saved approximately 138,000 dollars in annual fuel cost in 2013.
+To minimize energy consumption, some facilities use waste heat recovery system that recycles disused heat from the dyeing process to heat water.
+SAE-A’s Indonesian branch saved approximately 138,000 dollars in annual fuel cost in 2013.

 As part of efforts to minimize the amount of waste materials, SAE-A sorts and separates industrial and daily waste.
 In particular, fabric waste is completely burned down in incinerators not only to reduce the amount of discarded fabric waste, but also to prevent soot and smoke from occurring.